-Play Ultimate with the Thurgood Marshall Co-ed Team!
+Play Ultimate with Thurgood Marshall’s Co-ed Teams!

 Ultimate is one of the fastest growing sports in the USA and is played in more than 42 countries.
 In Seattle, there is a large community of Ultimate players, with leagues for elementary, middle, high school, college and adult players.
-Thurgood Marshall started a team in 2012 and fields multiple teams each year.
+Thurgood Marshall started a team in 2012 and fields multiple teams each spring.
 The citywide league is for players in Grades 3, 4 and 5.

 Download this signup form (sent home on Jan.
 18).
 There is a $50 fee to participate, but financial assistance is available.
 Deadline to return to TM’s main office: Feb.
 2.